If you are enrolled in one of the following, you can pursue a dual degree in education:

 Admission is based on subject/discipline specialization during one’s undergraduate degree.
 During the BEd program, teacher candidates are introduced to adolescent development and prepared methodologically to teach their subject/s.

-The West Kootenay Teacher Education Program (WKTEP) is located in Castlegar, BC and surrounding communities.
+The West Kootenay Rural Teacher Education Program (WKTEP) is located in Nelson, BC and surrounding communities.

 WKTEP has a strong focus on rural and small school settings, recognizing that they offer exciting educational opportunities for teachers.
 There is also an emphasis on place-based learning with strong ties to local communities and school districts.